 Campus Building Access

-- Access to buildings across campus is limited, with building access for faculty and staff requested through one of two processes — the One-Time Access Process for single visits lasting less than one hour or the MCard Access Process for single visits greater than one hour or for multiple visits.
+- Access to buildings across campus is limited, with building access for staff requested through one of two processes — the One-Time Access Process for single visits lasting less than one hour or the MCard Access Process for single visits greater than one hour or for multiple visits.